pachterlab/bcltools/README.md

 # bcltools
 ![github version](https://img.shields.io/badge/Version-0.0.1-informational)

+*NB* This code is *very* ugly and was developed to figure out the behavior of illumina's bcl2fastq program for barcodes that collide.

 bcltools are a set of tools for manipulating, reading, files associated with illumina short read sequencers.

 ## Installation